 Instead of retaining negative energy, individuals are able to focus on their role in the company.

-QuizBreaker is a fun weekly quiz delivered by email that helps teams get to know one another better in just 2 minutes per round through a series of icebreaker questions.
+QuizBreaker has a fun weekly quiz delivered by email that helps teams get to know one another better in just 2 minutes per round through a series of icebreaker questions.